edsu/inst126/README.md

 limited or no previous programming experience.
 Topics include fundamental programming concepts such as variables, data types, assignments, arrays, conditionals, loops, functions, and I/O operations.
-Particular emphasis is placed on the social and political aspects of code and data.
+Particular emphasis is placed on analysis and the social and political aspects of code and data.

 ## Extended Course Description